GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

     > **Note**: You will receive a message stating that the the server firewall rules have been successfully updated

+1.But for this lab, we will be adding all ips just for performing this lab.

 1. Close down the Firewalls and virtual networks screen.

 > **Result**: After you completed this exercise, you have created an Azure  Synapse Analytics  instance and configures the server firewall to enable connections against it.